-- Responsible Parties must take measures to reduce interpersonal contact and congregation, through methods such as: - limiting in-person presence to only those staff who are necessary to be on site; - adjusting workplace hours; - o reducing on-site workforce to accommodate social distancing guidelines; - shifting design (e.g. A/B teams, staggered arrival/departure times); - prioritizing tasks that allow for social distancing, over those that do not; and/or - avoiding multiple crews and/or teams working in one area by staggering scheduled tasks and using signs to indicate occupied areas.
+- Responsible Parties must take measures to reduce interpersonal contact and congregation, through methods such as: - limiting in-person presence to only those staff who are necessary to be on site; - adjusting workplace hours; - reducing on-site workforce to accommodate social distancing guidelines; - o shifting design (e.g. A/B teams, staggered arrival/departure times); - o prioritizing tasks that allow for social distancing (e.g. use of a forklift), over those that do not (e.g. signature invoicing, jointly stacking overweight items); - o avoiding multiple crews and/or teams working in one area by staggering scheduled tasks and using signs to indicate occupied areas; and/or - segment and batch activities, where possible, so individuals can adhere to social distancing and reduce the number of hands touching products at the same time (e.g. one employee does all packing, another employee shrink wraps and seals all boxes, and a separate employee loads the truck).